ExoQuery/exoquery-sample-kmp-compose/README.md

 * `/shared` is for the code that will be shared between all targets in the project.
   The most important subfolder is `commonMain`.
 If preferred, you can add code to the platform-specific folders here too.

+Other notes:
+- The `linkerOpts.add("-lsqlite3")` option in composeApp/shared may not actually be propagated to the iOS project managed by Xcode.
+If you see errors in the iOS app missing SQLite, symbols, go to Xcode project "Build Phases" and add `libsqlite3.tbd` and `libz.tbd` to the "Link Binary With Libraries" section.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…